Code-Institute-Submissions/The-Dublin-School-of-Drums--MS1/README.md

 The code was then styled using my own CSS styling.
 The page is available here [Link to Bootstrap version 4.3](https://www.getbootstrap.com/docs/4.3/getting-started/download/)
 *  Google Fonts - This site was used to get the two font styles used in this project.
 [Link to Google Fonts](https://www.fonts.google.com/)
 * Font Awesome - This website provided the social media icons in the footer of my page.
 [Link to Font Awesome](https://www.fontawesome.com/)
-* Balsamiq - This site was used to create the wireframes from whih I structured the look of the finished site.
+* Balsamiq - This site was used to create the wireframes from which I structured the look of the finished site.
 [Link to Balsamiq](https://www.balsamiq.com/)
 * Github - This site was used as a repository for updates to the progress of the site.
 [Link to Github pages](https://www.github.com/)
 * Git - This was used to record progress on the site via commits.
 These commits were then pushed to Github for a more concrete repository of the work.
 * Gitpod - This is the editor used to code with.
 [Link to Gitpod](https://www.gitpod.io/)